cryptopunksnotdead/punks.sandbox/opensea/README.md

 See [**24px/pixelate**](24px/pixelate.rb)

 Step 4 - Profit!
-Generate the All-In-One Composite Images from the "Pixelated" Originals (from step 3)
+Generate the All-In-One Composite Image from the "Pixelated" Originals (from step 3)

 See [**24px/composite**](24px/composite.rb)